inko-lang/inko/docs/source/getting-started/variables.md

 }
 ```

-Attributes are only available to the instance methods of an object (including
+Attributes are only available to the instance methods of a class (including
 those added when implementing a trait).

 ### Explicit types